 Heat-Recovery Ventilators (HRVs)

-Sounds intimidating and technical, but a heat-recovery ventilator has a simple concept.
+Sounds intimidating and technical, but a heat-recovery ventilator is a simple concept.
 Typically installed in an attic or similar space away from the living area, an HRV circulates air from inside and outside, focusing on pulling moist air out of the house from the bathroom and the kitchen.
-The system works to retain as much of the original heat from the air as possible, so that energy isn’t lost within the home.
+The system works to retain as much of the original heat from the air as possible so that energy isn’t lost within the home.
 Then, the unit moves in fresh air from outside, pumping the original heat back into it.
 The temperature in the home remains much the same, with only about 20 percent of the heat lost.
-This may sound like a lot, until you consider that the alternative for retaining a safe level of moisture would be to open a window in the winter.

 The same method works during the summer with the cooled air of the air conditioner.
 The chill is retained in the air being pushed outside, so there is very little loss of energy.